 Uncertainty of Measurement:

 Mitochondrial DNA NGS has an analytical sensitivity and specificity of >99%.
-Note that the lower limit of variant detection of Mitochondrial DNA NGS analysis is ~2%, this is important to consider in the case of mosaicism, mitochondrial, and somatic variation that is not expected to be present at 50% or 100%.
+Note that the reported lower limit of variant detection by Mitochondrial DNA NGS analysis is ~5% but levels less than this may be assessed and reported on a case-by-case basis.
 This analysis will not detect variants located within the mitochondrial control region.